NikKowPHP/social-brain/chapters/chapter-10.md

 ***Investigator's Note:*** *For years, I avoided conflict like the plague.
 For me, a difficult conversation felt like a guaranteed, massive SCARF threat.
 The model in this chapter wasn't just an academic curiosity; it was the blueprint I needed to de-mine the interaction and finally have conversations I’d been dreading for months.*

 ---
+*"Which of these five letters is your most sensitive trigger?
+When you get hijacked, is it typically a threat to your Status?
+Your Autonomy?
+Knowing your primary SCARF trigger is like discovering the root password to your own emotional operating system."*
+---

 > ### **Bestseller Breakout: De-escalating with the SCARF Model**
 >
 > The principles of the SCARF model are used at the highest levels of international diplomacy.
 Consider a hostage negotiator facing a tense standoff.
 Their approach is a masterclass in SCARF management.